Emergent spin-$1$ Haldane gap and ferroelectricity in a frustrated spin-$1/2$ ladder: Determination of the exchange coupling constants

 is the DM interaction part with the DM vectors $\bm{D}_{\mathrm{u}}$ and $\bm{D}_{\mathrm{s}}$ for the uniform and staggered components, respectively.
 A magnetic field $\bm{B}$ is introduced through the Zeeman term

 with the $g$ factor $g=2.16$ (Fig.~\ref{fig:esr_g}).
 The relation between the spin coordinate and crystallographic coordinate frames will be fixed later.

 Now, before explaining how the model parameters are determined, we give some comments on an issue of a single chain versus a two-leg ladder.
-In the previous papers~\cite{UO13,UO14}, a single spin-$1/2$ $J_1$-$J_2$ XXZ chain has been studied by taking into account a small bond alternation in the amplitude of $J_1$, which is crystallographically present in the material.
+In the previous papers~\cite{UO13,UO14,Agrapidis_2017}, a single spin-$1/2$ $J_1$-$J_2$ XXZ chain has been studied by taking into account a small/large bond alternation in the amplitude of $J_1$, which is crystallographically present in the material.
 Then, it has been found that an infinitesimally small bond alternation drastically changes the phase diagram: a vector-spin-chirality ordered phase showing quasi-long-range gapless incommensurate spin correlations in the case with a moderately large easy-plane exchange anisotropy~\cite{Furukawa10} is split into two vector-spin-chirality ordered phases showing only short-range gapped spin correlations~\cite{UO13}.
 Actually, the two phases are topologically distinct in the presence of the time-reversal symmetry and separated by a single critical line~\cite{UO14}.
 A possibility of explaining the experimental results for Rb$_2$Cu$_2$Mo$_3$O$_{12}$ in terms of an either phase has then been examined, before proceeding to detailed analyses of the two-leg ladder model given by Eq.~(\ref{eq:H}).
-However, we have found that neither is the case: the vector-spin-chirality ordered phase with less easy-plane XXZ anisotropy has a too small spin gap.
-If we enhance the spin gap by increasing the bond alternation to an unphysically large value, then the incommensurate wavevector of spin correlations approaches a periodicity of four spins, in contrast to eight spins in experiments.
-The other phase with more easy-plane anisotropy may have a large spin gap compared to the experiment, but then the initial slope of the magnetization curve, namely, the magnetic susceptibility, within the easy-plane directions becomes an order of magnitude larger than in the experimental results.
-Furthermore, replacing the XXZ exchange anisotropy with DM interactions does not improve the case.
-Thus, we conclude that a different interaction should dominantly enhance the spin gap.
-The most natural candidate is the antiferromagnetic interchain rung interaction $J'$, as we have already explained.
-In fact, when $J'$ and $D_{\mathrm{s}}$ are both finite, the small bond alternation in $J_1$ is found to have negligibly small effects and has been left out.
+However, we have found that neither is the case~\cite{HUSO_2020}, as we will explain below.